Gaga: Group Any Gaussians via 3D-aware Memory Bank: Overview

-\thesection{\Alph{section}} In this appendix, we provide further experimental results, including a qualitative comparison with GARField~\cite{garfield}, additional results on scene manipulation and sparse view setting in Sec.~\ref{sec:exps}.
-We then delve into more experimental details of the datasets, metrics, and implementation in Sec.~\ref{sec:details}.
-Additional ablation studies are shown in Sec.~\ref{sec:ablations} and limitations are discussed in Sec.~\ref{sec:limitations}.
+In this supplementary document, we provide further experimental results, including more results on scene manipulation and sparse view setting in Sec.~\ref{supp_sec:exps}.
+We then delve into more experimental details of the datasets, metrics and implementation in Sec.~\ref{supp_sec:details}.
+More ablation studies are shown in Sec.~\ref{supp_sec:ablations} and limitations are discussed in Sec.~\ref{supp_sec:limitations}.